Devlog3. Dice Rolling and Board Movement

 In MoveOnBoard(), the player advances one tile at a time for each number rolled.
 In the while loop, it keeps track of the player's current tile index RoutePosition, and after each step, it updates the position based on the board’s tile list.
 If the player’s movement wraps around the board (meaning the player passes the start tile at index 0), the game detects this by comparing the previous tile index and the new one.
 When this happens, it rewards the player with extra money.
 The MoveToNextTile() method moves the player’s position toward the next tile.

-After finishing the move, it checks which tile the player landed on and shows the tile information UI or triggers events like battles or purchasement.
+After finishing the move, it checks which tile the player landed on and shows the tile information UI and triggers events like battles or purchasement.

 Design Pattern